Migrant self-portrait series wins the 2022 Sony World Photo Awards

 Photographer of the Year.
 From the series “Migrantes,” by Adam Ferguson.
 2022 Sony World Photography Awards. © Adam Ferguson

-The Photographer of the Year award for 2022 went to Australian photographer Adam Ferguson, for their medium-format, B&W portrait series, “Migrantes,” shot over the course of 11 days at the U.S.-Mexico border.
+The Photographer of the Year award for 2022 went to Australian photographer Adam Ferguson, for their medium-format, B&W series, “Migrantes,” shot over the course of 11 days at the U.S.-Mexico border.
 Furgeson also won first place in the contest’s Portrait category.

-What’s unique about this series, in the New York Times, is the subjects themselves took the photos.
+What’s unique about this series, featured in the New York Times, is the subjects themselves took the photos.
 Ferguson handed each a remote trigger with instructions to make the exposure when they felt ready.
 “By giving his subjects the shutter release Adam hands a certain power to the sitter to make that decision on how to be perceived.
 These photographs are beautiful, meaningful, and kind,” said Mike Trow, Chair of the 2021 Professional competition.
 And we couldn’t agree more.

 Open Photographer of the Year